 Other Battery Tips & Tricks

 Of course, battery life always comes down to personal usage and preferences.
 Some are heavy users, some aren’t.
-We’d also recommend trying apps like BetteryBatteryStats to see what apps are causing problems.
-It’s a pretty powerful app that will give you more insight into your daily battery life and how apps consume it.
+We also recommend trying apps like BetteryBatteryStats to see what apps are causing problems.
+It’s a pretty powerful tool that will give you more insight into your daily usage.

 Weekly device restarts can also help to flush out the system and keep things running smooth.
 Again, the battery life isn’t too bad on the Galaxy S8 but we can always make it a little better.

-These tricks and options are only the tip of the iceberg though.
+Our advice here is only the tip of the iceberg.
 Try a new launcher, download third-party text apps, or even better, uninstall Facebook.
 If you’re still not satisfied with battery life or need additional juice while out and about, take advantage of the fast charging technology in the Galaxy S8 and buy a fast portable battery charger.
 While you’re here take a look at the best cases below to keep your phone safe.

 Samsung makes some of the best cases, of course, and this will be no exception.
 It comes in four different colors and looks pretty unique.
 Get one for your Galaxy S8+.
 For whatever reason, most of Samsung's best cases aren't available on their own online shop.
 If you want one, check out MobileFun.com for all your needs.

 As an Amazon Associate I earn from qualifying purchases.